-Any account in the Organization Fund assigned to an organization that does not re-register for a period of at least four years will be closed.
-Any funds in the account at the time of closure will be transferred to the Organization Fund Administrative Account.
-Each year, the income generated from the Administrative Account (as stated in § 2 309(e)) shall be used to help cover the direct expense of the fund operation.
-Excess interest will be retained in the Administrative Account.
+Any fund in the Organization Fund assigned to an organization that does not re-register for a period of at least three years will be closed.
+Any funds in the custodial fund at the time of closure will be transferred to the Organization Administrative Custodial Fund.
+Each year, the income generated from the Administrative Custodial Fund (as stated in § 2-309(e)) shall be used to help cover the direct expense of the fund operation.
+Excess interest will be retained in the Administrative Fund.